tylertitsworth/5th-age-srd/Classes/Necromancer.md

 Full Recovery

 **Effect:** You transform into a small, winged, bat-like creature with glowing red eyes.
 In bat form, you can fly, locate objects via echolocation, hunt insects, and sleep upside down, but you can’t really fight.
 Your small size and erratic movement makes you harder to hit (+2 AC), but if you take any damage, you revert back to your normal form.
-Otherwise, you can stay in bat form for up to a full day, or change back as a standard action any time.
+Otherwise, you can stay in bat form for up to a full full recovery, or change back as a standard action any time.
 You cannot cast spells in bat form.

 #### Champion Feat